 Anxiety can breed anxiety.
-Because I was already anxious, I became more anxious over how to deal with my anxiety.
-I had a pit in my stomach that reignited my generalized anxiety disorder and made me cluelessly nervous, as if something bad was going to happen.
+Because I was already anxious, I became more anxious about how to deal with my anxiety.
+I had a pit in my stomach that reignited my generalized anxiety disorder and made me cluelessly nervous as if something bad was going to happen.
 I became fearful about interacting with others on social media.
 The anxiety was turning me into someone I wasn’t.

 8. Anger or Irritability

 I’m generally not an angry person, but I did find myself being short with my husband Daniel and telling him to leave me alone until I finished my work.
 This was out of character for me.
 On reflection, the stress I put myself under made me cranky and ornery.